tuxedocurly/wledger/docs/index.md

 This site is the official user guide for the WLEDger Inventory Manager, a tool for managing hobby parts inventory with visual location tracking.

+### Why Does WLEDger Exist?
+As an electronics hobbyist, parts storage, management, and retrieval are a pain.
+I never know what parts I have, where they are, or how many of them I have on hand.
+I lose track of manufacturers, datasheets, and implementation guides constantly.

+I built this app to solve a personal problem: managing a growing collection of electronic parts.
+It's difficult to remember which bin in my shop holds which component.
+WLEDger to the rescue!
+This tool links your digital inventory directly to your physical storage by using a WLED controller and RGB LEDs to illuminate the location of a given part.
+It's designed to be used with clear plastic bins such as [these](https://amzn.to/4nNp0bF), but works great with open shelf setup as well.

+Regardless of your hobby or industry, if you have lots of parts to manage, WLEDger can help.

+### Features at a Glance ###

+* Per-LED Tracking: Locate parts down to the exact LED.

+* Visual Stock Dashboard: See your entire inventory's status (Red/Yellow/Green) light up.

+* Rich Part Details: Add images, datasheets, supplier URLs, and documents to every part.

+* Fast & Minimal: Built with Go and htmx for a super-fast, lightweight experience.

+* Easy to deploy on anything: Deploy the app as a docker container, or run the Go server locally.
+It can run on most hardware (e.g. Raspberry Pi)

-This documentation is broken into three parts:
+**This documentation is broken into three parts:**

 ---

-1.  **[Full Setup & Quick Start](./setup-guide.md)** **Start here if you are a new user.** This is a complete, end-to-end tutorial that guides you from hardware setup and WLED installation to finding your first part in WLEDger.
+1.  **[Quick Start](./setup-guide.md)** **Start here if you are a new user.** This is a complete, end-to-end tutorial that guides you from hardware setup and WLED installation to finding your first part in WLEDger.

-2.  **[Full User Guide](./usage.md)** This is the detailed reference manual.
+2.  **[Usage Guide](./usage.md)** This is the detailed reference manual.
 It explains every feature on every page, including the Stock Dashboard, managing documents, adding categories, and more.

 3.  **[Developer Guide](./developer.md)** This guide is for developers.
 It explains the application's architecture, code structure, testing philosophy, and how to contribute.

-## 🚀 Quick Start Guide
+## 🚀 Setup Process Overview

-This guide will walk you through the "Aha!" moment of the app: adding your hardware, adding a part, and lighting up the LED to find it.
+Once WLEDger is running, setting it up to work with your physical hardware is simple.

+If you're new here, you'll want to reference the [full setup guide](./setup-guide.md) first.

 ### Prerequisites

 * You have a **WLED controller** (like an ESP32 or ESP8266) set up on your network.
 * You know its **IP Address**.
 * You have configured your LED preferences (like segment length) in the WLED interface.
-* You have the WLED Inventory Manager app running.
+* You have the WLEDger app running.

 ---

 ### Step 1: Add Your WLED Controller

-First, we need to tell the app how to contact your hardware.
+*First, we need to tell WLEDger how to contact your WLED hardware so we can control the LEDs.*

-1. Navigate to the **Settings** page.
-2. Under the "Manage WLED Controllers" section, enter a **Name** (e.g., "Main Shelf") and the **IP Address** of your controller.
-3. Click **"Add Controller"**.
-4. Your controller will appear in the "Existing Controllers" list.
-Click the `🔄` refresh button to confirm its status is "● Online".

 ### Step 2: Add Your Bins (LEDs)

-Next, we'll create the individual "bins" that correspond to each LED on your strip.
-We'll use the bulk-add tool.

-1. On the **Settings** page, find the "Manage Bins" section.
-2. Fill out the **"Bulk Add Segment Bins"** form:
-    * **WLED Controller:** Select the "Main Shelf" you just added.
-    * **Segment ID:** Enter the WLED segment you're using (usually `0`).
-    * **Number of LEDs:** Enter the total number of LEDs on that segment (e.g., `64`).
-    * **Bin Name Prefix:** Enter a name (e.g., `A1-`).
-This is crucial for identification.
-3. Click **"Add Segment Bins"**.
-4. The page will reload, and the "Existing Bins" table will now be populated with `A1-0`, `A1-1`, `A1-2`, ..., `A1-63`.
+*"Bins" correspond to a single LED and storage location.
+This could be a plastic bin, a shelf, a drawer, or some other storage topology.*

-### Step 3: Add a Part to Your Catalog
+### Step 3: Add a Part to Your Inventory

-Now, let's add a part to our inventory.

-1. Navigate to the **Inventory** page.
-2. Expand the **"Add New Part Type"** form.
-3. Fill in the details for your part (e.g., Name: `220 Ohm Resistor`, Manufacturer: `Yageo`).
-4. Click **"Add Part Type"**.
-Your new part will appear in the "My Parts Catalog" list.
+*Fill out the details for a part, such as it's name, part number, manufacturer, photo, datasheets, tags, and more!*

 ### Step 4: Add Stock to a Bin